jonolt/mmusicc/README.rst

    :target: http://mmusicc.readthedocs.io/?badge=latest

 mmusicc is a lightweight audio file and metadata control and synchronization program to transfer the changes made in a master music library to a derived music library.
 New files or albums are converted using ffmpeg.
 When the file already exits, the metadata is compared und updated if it has changed.
-The individual tags and their processing can be freely selected by each user via a configuration file.
-There will be a simple Autofill future that can be used to fix small consistency errors, the rules will be editable in the config file (to be implemented).
+The individual tags and their processing can be freely selected by the user via a configuration file.
 To Synchronize multiple folders at once, the folder structure, directory- and file-names must be identical at source and target, this should be given when this tool is used to one-way sync the master directory.
-Data can also be exported to or imported from a database (implementation still very basic) e.g. for a metadata backup.

 mmusicc shall not replace a metadata editor and only provides methods for automated syncing of large music libraries.